alestrami/mesh-comparison-viewer.github.io/README.md

 # mesh-comparison-viewer

-Simple viewer of MeshAnything mesh generation comparing 2 different point cloud distribution: (a) from Shapenet mesh sampling and (b) from 3DGS sampling
+Simple viewer of MeshAnything mesh generation comparing 2 different point cloud distribution: (a) from Shapenet mesh sampling and (b) from 3DGS sampling.
+Assets stored on HF